goconnor6/1940_ASE_Analysis/README.md

 Metadata and methods specific to certain types of datasets are stored in Datasets_1940_Analysis.py, which contains a Reconstruction class and a Model class.

-All datasets used in the analyses are available online (see O'Connor et al. for locations).
+All datasets used in the analyses are available online (see O'Connor et al., 2023 for locations).
-All data should be stored in the appropriate subdirectories in the Data directory.